 - 3.1.1 The Application Site, approximately 0.84 hectares, is situated at the intersection of Castle Peak Road and Tam Kon Chau Road, midway between Mai Po and San Tin.
 It is encompassed by abandoned ponds, various existing villages, open storage and access roads.
-To the west lies the Mai Po Nature Reserve, while Mai Po Lo Wai is located to the south.
+To the west lies the Wetland Conservation Area, while Mai Po Lo Wai is located to the south.
 Hop Shing Wai is positioned to the east, and Lin Barn Tsuen is situated to the north.
 Whereas "Study Area" refers to the area within the 500m radius from the Application Site boundary. - 3.1.2 Currently unoccupied, the site is in close proximity to several open storage areas and parking facilities.
 Adjacent to the western boundary of the proposed San Tin Technopole, the Application Site is strategically located to serve as a focal point for innovative and technological (I&T) development.
+The Site also abuts the proposed SPS WCP to the immediate northwest and the WCP Management Office, a facility related to the SPS WCP, but located within the San Tin Technopole, to the immediate east.
 As the surrounding area undergoes future development, particularly with the implementation of the Northern Metropolis, the overall context of the Study Area will become more urbanized.